Introduction

 These certification standards require independent verification by external auditors.
 They check whether projects meet the established criteria and assess the reported emission reductions.
 Transparent reporting through public registers allows stakeholders to track the progress and impact of projects.

-1. Katingan Peatland Restoration & Conservation Project: A Powerful Example of CO2 Offsetting and Biodiversity Protection (VCS 1477)
+1. Katingan Peatland Restoration & Conservation Project in Indonesia (VCS 1477)

 The Katingan Peatland Restoration & Conservation Project protects 149,800 hectares of peatland in Central Kalimantan, Indonesia.
 This project is known as one of the most effective natural climate solutions in the world, with an annual CO2 reduction of 7.5 million tons.